Zyj061/retina-crnn_model/README.md

 Please cite our work "[Unraveling neural coding of dynamic natural visual scenes via convolutional recurrent neural networks](https://www.sciencedirect.com/science/article/pii/S2666389921002051)" when referencing this repository.

+# License

+The provided implementation is strictly for academic purposes only.
+Shold you be interested in using our technology for any commercial use, please feel free to contact us.